 Prevention is the Key

-In many situations, it is wise to fight a chargeback.
-If you feel you have a strong case with sufficient documented proof, it makes sense to try recouping your losses.
+In many situations, especially those dealing with friendly fraud, it is wise to fight a chargeback.
+If you feel you have a strong case with compelling evidence, it makes sense to try recouping your losses.
 However, once the chargeback has been filed, the damage to your accounting has already been done.

 That’s why prevention is so important.
 If you want to reduce the stress associated with accounting for chargebacks, you must be diligent about preventing them.